yinhanxi/PoseSSM/README.md

 ```

 ## Acknowledgement
-Part of our code is borrowed from [DC-GCT](https://github.com/KHB1698/DC-GCT) and [Mamba](https://github.com/state-spaces/mamba).
+Our code is extended from [DC-GCT](https://github.com/KHB1698/DC-GCT) and part of the code is borrowed from [Mamba](https://github.com/state-spaces/mamba).
 We thank the authors for releasing the codes.